-The National Pollutant Inventory (NPI) is a publicly accessible internet database (www.npi.gov.au) designed to provide community, industry and government with information on emissions to air land and water for the NPI listed substances and transfers of NPI substances in waste, from industrial facilities.
+The National Pollutant Inventory (NPI) is a publicly accessible internet database (www.npi.gov.au) designed to provide the community, industry and government with information on emissions to air, land and water for the NPI listed substances and transfers of NPI substances in waste, from industrial facilities.
 There are 93 substances listed in the NPI.
 These substances have been identified as important due to their possible effect on human health and the environment.

 The NPI is a Commonwealth Government initiative, however, each State and Territory is responsible for implementing the program.
-In Tasmania, the EPA administers and implements the program and facilitates with industry to ensure correct reporting of data.
+In Tasmania, the EPA administers and implements the program and works with industry to ensure correct reporting of data.

 The NPI has the following objectives:

-- To provide information that can contribute to policy development and decision making for environmental planning and management.
+- To provide information that can contribute to policy development and decision-making for environmental planning and management.

-- To promote waste minimisation, cleaner production and energy and resource saving programs in industry and government.
+- To promote waste minimisation, cleaner production and energy and resource-saving programs in industry and government.

 Where does NPI data come from?